jonasbn/perl-app-yak/README.md

 # API

+## new

+Constructor; creates and returns a new `App::Yak` object with default settings: color and emoji output enabled; verbose, debug, and silent mode disabled.

 ## noemoji

+Accessor for the `noemoji` flag.
+When set to true, disables emoji output by resetting all emoji strings to blank.

 ## print\_about

+Prints information about the current configuration and invocation: version, checksums source, config file, and active flags.

 ## print\_failure

+Prints a colorized failure message for a file that did not match its expected checksum or presence assertion.

 ## print\_help

+Prints the help message listing all available command-line options.

 ## print\_ignore

+Prints a colorized message for a path that was excluded by a `.yakignore` rule.

 ## print\_skip

+Prints a colorized message for a file found on disk that has no entry in the checksums registry.

 ## print\_success

+Prints a colorized success output message.

 ## print\_version

+Prints the version of the `yak` tool.

 ## process

+Walks the current directory tree, calling `subprocess` on each file.
+Returns 0 on success or a positive integer equal to the number of failures.

 ## read\_checksums

+Reads the checksum registry from a file or URL.
+Supports `--nochecksums`, `--checksums`, or the default location `$HOME/.config/yak/checksums.json`.

 ## read\_config

+Reads the YAML configuration file.
+Command-line flags passed in override values from the config file.

 ## read\_environment

+Reads `$YAK_*_COLOR` environment variables and applies any color overrides they specify.

 ## subprocess

+Checks a single file against its entry in the checksum registry.
+Handles SHA256 checksums, `file://` references, `http(s)://` URLs, and boolean presence/absence assertions.

 ## print\_match\_failure

+Prints a failure message indicating that a file's checksum did not match the expected value.

 ## print\_match\_success

+Prints a success message indicating that a file's checksum matched the expected value.

 ## print\_no\_presence\_success

+Prints a success message indicating that an expected-absent file was not found.

 ## print\_presence\_failure

+Prints a failure message indicating that an expected-present file was not found.

 ## print\_presence\_success

+Prints a success message indicating that an expected-present file was found.

 # REQUIREMENTS AND DEPENDENCIES